near/docs/docs/7.primitives/nft/interacting/near-cli.md

 ## List a NFT up for a sale

-Usually, a basic NFT contract following [the NEP-171 and NEP-177 standards](https://nomicon.io/Standards/Tokens/NonFungibleToken) doesn't implement marketplace functionality such as listing NFT up for a sale.
-For this purpose, there are special marketplaces in the ecosystem, like [Paras](https://paras.id/) or [Mintbase](https://www.mintbase.xyz/).
-They use dedicated marketplace contracts (e.g., `marketplace.paras.near` or `simple.market.mintbase1.near`).
+Basic NFT contracts following [the NEP-171 and NEP-177 standards](https://nomicon.io/Standards/Tokens/NonFungibleToken) do not implement marketplace functionality.

+For this purpose, there are ecosystem apps such as [Paras](https://paras.id/) or [Mintbase](https://www.mintbase.xyz/), that use dedicated marketplace contracts.

+In order to put a NFT for a sale on a marketplace you need to do two actions:

+1. Cover data storage costs in the marketplace contract.
+2. Approve the marketplace to sell the NFT in your NFT contract.

 <Tabs>

 <TabItem value="Paras" label="Paras">

-In order to put a NFT for a sale on Paras you need to do two actions: cover data storage costs in `marketplace.paras.near` contract (by calling the `storage_deposit` method) and add a marketplace contract address as approved one in your NFT contract (by calling the `nft_approve` method).

-There is an example how to do it:

 ```bash
 near call marketplace.paras.near storage_deposit '{"receiver_id": "bob.near"}' --accountId bob.near --deposit 0.00939